Skip to main content Skip to footer

 Cooperative Education

-Students are eligible to receive cooperative education and leadership credits through their participation in YIP!
-Students are eligible to receive up to one (1) credit during the Winter Initiative and up to two (2) credits during the Summer Initiative.
-These are grade eleven (11) open credits provided through Durham Continuing Education.
-The cooperative education credits are a mandatory component of YIP; Students cannot opt out.
-There is no prior work needed to be done by applicants in order to be eligible for the credits with their schools.
-Durham Continuing Education staff will walk Students through the process after they have received their offers for employment.
+Students are eligible to receive high school cooperative education credits through their participation in YIP!
+They can earn up to one (1) credit during the Winter Initiative and up to two (2) credits during the Summer Initiative, provided through Durham Continuing Education.
+Cooperative education is a mandatory component of YIP; students cannot opt out.
+After receiving their employment offers, Durham Continuing Education staff will guide students through the credit process.

 Police Service Exposure

-In addition to the community work and personal development done through YIP, Students have the opportunity to learn about the various areas of policing.
-Students have the unique opportunity of completing an oath of secrecy, that allows them to hear a far broader range of information regarding police work.
-YIP gets visits from numerous officers and units visit to share what they do in the community.
-Not interested in policing?
-No problem!
-YIP is open to all members of the community, regardless of their interests or desired career paths.
+In addition to the community work and personal development done through YIP, Students have the opportunity to learn about the various sworn and civilian areas of policing.
+YIP receives visits from numerous members and units who come to share what they do in the community and the organization.

-The following is the criteria that must be met in order to be able to participate in the programs.
+The following criteria must be met in order to participate in the programs.
 You may only be a Student once; you may be considered to be a Team Leader multiple times.

 Student